Woodsyanna

 * To offer to the educated, health concious, discriminate pet owner, the option of a naturally raised purebred Persian.

-* to help educate adopters & the public on natural pet care.
+* To help educate adopters & the public on natural pet care.

 Approach to Raising